 Where do your prospective learners go to get details about you and your business?
 Where can they find strong evidence of the value you offer?
 Where will they return over time to find new offerings and continue their relationship with you?

-Yes, it may be desirable to have a dedicated platform for managing and delivering your online courses, but most of these platforms don’t really have the flexibility to serve as the focal point of your online presence.
-And you definitely need a strong, evolving online presence if you are going to be a successful learning entrepreneur over the long haul.
+Yes, it may be desirable to have a dedicated platform for managing and delivering your online courses, but most of these platforms don’t really have the flexibility to serve as the focal point of your online presence – especially if you sell products or services beyond online courses.

 First, I stick with WordPress.
 Time-tested, used by millions, plenty of these and plug-ins, huge numbers of freelancers who can help you with every aspect of it – it’s just hard to see why to use anything else these days.

-Bottom line, it’s worth taking stock n what you are doing with your home base – regardless of whatever course delivery platform you are using or considering – and taking some steps to up you game.
+Bottom line, it’s worth taking stock in what you are doing with your home base website – regardless of whatever course delivery platform you are using or considering – and taking some steps to up you game.